Texas lieutenant governor calls on Christians to support bathroom bill

 Patrick announced the start of a "one million voices" campaign, with pastors enlisted to win support from their congregations for the legislation.
 Committee debate starts on Tuesday.

-A business group sent a letter to Patrick this month saying the bill is "discriminatory legislation that jeopardizes the positive environment for our Texas business operations."
+A business group including some of the largest employers in Texas, such as American Airlines, sent a letter to Patrick this month opposing the bill, saying it is "discriminatory legislation that jeopardizes the positive environment for our Texas business operations."

-Patrick may push the bill through the state Senate, but analysts do not expect it to make it through the House, where Republican Speaker Joe Straus has said the legislation is not a priority.
+Patrick may be able to push the bill through the state Senate, but analysts do not expect it to make it through the House.

-"It will be dead on arrival in the House," said Mark Jones, a political science professor at Rice University in Houston.
+Speaker Joe Straus, a Republican who drives the agenda in that body, has shown tepid support, saying there are worries in San Antonio, an area he represents that is slated to host the 2018 NCAA Men's Basketball Final Four.

-(This version of the story corrects paragraph one typographical error to state instead of sate)
+"It may be likely that the bill will pass the Senate, but it will be dead on arrival in the House," said Mark Jones, a political science professor at Rice University in Houston.

 Reporting by Jon Herskovitz; Editing by Dan Grebler